veltzer/demos-linux/src/examples_standalone/linker_weak_symbols/README.txt

 - if two files do not concur about the type of a symbol, and one of them has the symbol as weak (possibly both) then all hell can break loose.

+- Mind you - this whole thing only applies to C. in C++ the linker is more strict.